Alban-Peyrat/Pymarc_utils/README.md

 Every functions that uses sort on subfields follow this logic :

-* If a subfield code is not in the `sort` argument, its position will stay the same
+* If a subfield code is not in the `sort` argument, its position will stay the same relative to the other subfields not moving
 * If a subfield is in the `sort` argument, it will be moved to that order
-* To sort at the end, use `*` as a code to separate values to use to sort at the beginning from values to use to sort at the end
+* To sort at the end, use `*` as a code to separate codes used to sort at the beginning from codes used to sort at the end

 For example :